dinoex/iroffer-dinoex/README-iroffer.txt

    statement, distibution policy, and/or license agreement before offering any content you didn't create yourself

- --- How to let colors work while using screen ---

-create a file in your home directory named ".screenrc", and put the following lines in it:

-termcap  vt100 'AF=\E[3%dm:AB=\E[4%dm'
-terminfo vt100 'AF=\E[3%p1%dm:AB=\E[4%p1%dm'

  --- How To Use Cron ---

 Edit the iroffer.cron file's iroffer_dir, iroffer_exec, and